Antvirf/stui/README.md

         	string to use when separating copied lines in clipboard (default "\n") -copy-first-column-only
-        	if true, only copy the first column of the table to clipboard when copying (default true) -debug-multiplier int
+        	if true, only copy the first column of the table to clipboard when copying (default true) -job-view-columns string
-        	multiplier for nodes and jobs, helpful when debugging and developing (default 1) -job-view-columns string
         	comma-separated list of scontrol fields to show in job view (default "JobId,UserId,Partition,JobName,JobState,RunTime,NodeList")
       -node-view-columns string